loosolab/Datenanalyse-2021/wp5/README.md

 Steps 7-9 are used to analyse the motifs found with the aim of hypothesising the important functions of the motifs.
 These final 3 steps are only executed if the `ANN_CHECKER` global variable is set to 'yes'.
 Since this pipeline is designed for ATAC-Seq data, the motif discovery pipeline is run for each cell type of each given tissue.

----

-**Info:**

-Furthermore, a script for GO and pathway analysis (*analyze_GO_and_pathway.py*) is also provided.
-For this, however, manual steps are necessary beforehand, which is why it is not integrated into the pipeline.
-You can find a brief explanation [here](#10-analyze-the-gene-sets).

----

 The individual steps of the pipeline are briefly explained below.
 For more detailed explanations, please refer to the [wiki](https://github.com/loosolab/Datenanalyse-2021/wiki/WP5).